 The Clippers defeated the Dallas Mavericks in the first round and found themselves up 3-1 against the Denver Nuggets in the second round.
 It was all downhill from there, with the Clips losing the next three games to go down in seven.

-If you are a fan of the Los Angeles Clippers, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Los Angeles Clippers have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Los Angeles Clippers, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Los Angeles Clippers have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Los Angeles Clippers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!